AxelCCp/AxelCCp/README.md

 I have been living in Ciudad de México and Huntington Beach on the southern coast of the California State.

 ⚡INTERESTS ...<br/>
 I&#39;m interested in projects that have a professional challenge.
 I like to investigate and I’m self taught.
 About my hobbies, I like trekking, cycling and sometimes I play soccer.
 I also know about investments in the stock market.
 I&#39;m more interested in the backend, but I also want to know about the frontend.
+I lern with YouTube, Coursera, Udemy, books, etc.

 ⚡LANGUAGES ...<br/>
-Written english 80%. / Spoken english 60%.
+Written english 80%. / Spoken english 50%.

 📫
 CONTACT INFORMATION ...<br/>